 With OpenPipeline, you can ingest external security events from multiple third-party products into Grail and operationalize your data on the Dynatrace platform.

+Dynatrace provides seamless OpenPipeline integration options for specific technologies.
 Ingested data is automatically stored in Grail and mapped to the Dynatrace Semantic Dictionary unified format.
-We provide sample dashboards and workflows to help you visualize data and automatize notifications.
+We provide ready-made dashboards and workflows to help you visualize data and automatize notifications.
+For a practical example, see Visualize and analyze security findings use case.

 You can use our built-in security events API endpoint or create a custom API endpoint to ingest any kind of security events from any third-party system into Grail.
+You can configure a pipeline to manually map your data to the Semantic Dictionary conventions.
+Once your events comply with the Semantic Dictionary, you can leverage the dashboards and workflows provided by other integrations to view, analyze, and automate those findings alongside existing security data.